talfig/Assembler/README.md

 | Opcode |||| Source operand |||| Destination operand |||| The field A,R,E |||
 | Fourth bit | Third bit | Second bit | First bit | Mode 3 | Mode 2 | Mode 1 | Mode 0 | Mode 3 | Mode 2 | Mode 1 | Mode 0 |  A  |  R  |  E  |

+## 📊 Extra Word Encoding for Addressing Methods

+In an assembler, the extra word refers to additional data that is required when using certain addressing methods.
+This data is encoded during the assembly process and is essential for executing the instruction correctly.
+Here's how the extra word is handled for each addressing method and the overall encoding process:

+### Immediate Addressing (Method 0)
+- **Description:** The operand is a constant value provided directly in the instruction.
+- **Extra Word:** Required.
+The extra word contains the actual immediate value that is to be used in the operation.
+- **Encoding Process:**
+  - The opcode is encoded in the first word, followed by the mode bits indicating immediate addressing.
+  - The immediate value is placed in the extra word.
+  - Example:
+    ```assembly
+    mov #5, r1
+    ```
+    Here, the immediate value `5` is stored as the extra word.

+### Direct Addressing (Method 1)
+- **Description:** The operand is a memory address directly specified in the instruction.
+- **Extra Word:** Required.
+The extra word contains the address of the operand in memory.
+- **Encoding Process:**
+  - The opcode is encoded in the first word, followed by the mode bits indicating direct addressing.
+  - The memory address is placed in the extra word.
+  - Example:
+    ```assembly
+    mov label, r2
+    ```
+    The address corresponding to `label` is stored in the extra word.

+### Indirect Addressing (Method 2)
+- **Description:** The operand is a memory address stored in a register, and the instruction operates on the value at that address.
+- **Extra Word:** Required.
+The extra word contains the register that holds the memory address.
+- **Encoding Process:**
+  - The opcode is encoded in the first word, followed by the mode bits indicating indirect addressing.
+  - The extra word contains the value stored in the register pointing to the memory location.
+  - Example:
+    ```assembly
+    mov *r3, r4
+    ```
+    The address stored in `r3` is used, and its value is moved to `r4`.

+### Indexed Addressing (Method 3)
+- **Description:** The operand is accessed using a base register plus an offset.
+- **Extra Word:** Required.
+The extra word contains the base register and the offset value.
+- **Encoding Process:**
+  - The opcode is encoded in the first word, followed by the mode bits indicating indexed addressing.
+  - The extra word contains the base register value and the offset.
+  - Example:
+    ```assembly
+    mov r5, r6
+    ```
+    The content at `r5` (considering offset if any) is loaded into `r6`.

 ### 📚 **Types of Statements in Assembly Language**

 Assembly language typically includes four types of statements: